Otavalo market visit 1946

 • If you buy several items, you can even negotiate a better price.
 More so if you buy certain items by the dozen (“una docena”).

-• If you visit the Otavalo market on Saturday, don’t limit yourself to looking for handicrafts on the Plaza de Ponchos and in de Calle Sucre.
+• If you visit the Otavalo market on Saturday, don’t limit yourself looking for handicrafts on the Plaza de Ponchos & the main street (Calle Sucre).
 Take a side road so now & then.
-Like de Calle Modesto Jaramillo where, besides beautiful handicrafts, you still find authentic products.
+Like de Calle Modesto Jaramillo where, besides beautiful handicrafts, you can still find some authentic products.

 • If you want to visit the animal markets (only Saturdays), you’ll better visit them early.
 After visiting them, there’s still time enough to visit the main Otavalo Tourist market.